Naitreey/notes-and-knowledge/cs/database/cache/redis.rst

 PubSub
 ^^^^^^

 thread safety
 """""""""""""
 - No thread safety guarantee, each thread should use a separate PubSub.

+message format
+""""""""""""""
+a dict with following keys:

+- type. 'subscribe', 'unsubscribe', 'psubscribe', 'punsubscribe', 'message', 'pmessage'

+- channel. same as `message format`_ and `pmessage format` in `messaging`_.

+- pattern. for pmessage, the pattern matched; otherwise None.

+- data. same as `message format`_ and `pmessage format` in `messaging`_.

+message handler
+"""""""""""""""
+If for a channel/pattern a callback is specified, the callback is called on receiving related messages, and the message itself is not returned.

+strategies for reading messages
+"""""""""""""""""""""""""""""""
+- ``get_message()``. suitable for integrate into an existing event loop inside your application

+- ``listen()``.
+If your application doesn't need to do anything else but receive and act on messages received from redis.

+- ``run_in_thread()``. handle consuming message in a separate thread, and do other jobs in main thread.

+operations
+""""""""""
+- PubSub can only receive messages, to publish message use Redis client.

+- message consumption occupies a connection, but since Redis client uses connection pool internally, while the ``PubSub.connection`` is in pub/sub mode, the Redis client can still be used to issue other commands.

+connection recovery
+"""""""""""""""""""
+PubSub objects remember what channels and patterns they are subscribed to.
+In the event of a disconnection such as a network error or timeout, the PubSub object will re-subscribe to all prior channels and patterns when reconnecting.

+constructor
+""""""""""""
+- ``connection_pool``.

+- ``shard_hint=None``

+- ``ignore_subscribe_messages=False``. ignore subscribe/psubscribe,
+  unsubscribe/punsubscribe messages.

+methods
+"""""""
+- ``subscribe(*args, **kwargs)``. subscribe to channels, with optional callbacks. channels can be specified as a list, or positionals, or kwargs with callback function, for channel name that is invalid identifier, use ``**{"channel": callback}``.

+  callback is passed with the received message as the only argument.

+- ``psubscribe(*args, **kwargs)``. subscribe to patterns, with optional callbacks. others similar to ``subscribe()``.

+- ``unsubscribe(*args)``.
+UNSUBSCRIBE from the specified channels or all channels.

+- ``punsubscribe(*args)``.
+PUNSUBSCRIBE similar to ``unsubscribe()``.

+- ``get_message(ignore_subscribe_messages=False, timeout=0)``. get message, if
+  no message after optional timeout seconds, return None. 注意如果采用了 callback, 即使有 message, 相应的 message 不会输出, 而是 None. 因此, None 不代 表没有收到消息.

+- ``listen()``. block and listen for messages forever.
+Returns a generator that yields the received and *unhandled* messages.
+If a message has already been handled by a callback, it's not returned.

+- ``run_in_thread(sleep_time=0, daemon=False)``. run the message consuming loop
+  in a thread.
+All channels/patterns must have a callback.
+Messages are just received and handled, but not returned in any way.
+  ``sleep_time`` specify how long to wait for the message in the loop.
+  ``daemon`` specify whether it's a daemon thread.

+  Returns the thread and starts it automatically.

+  Call ``Thread.stop()`` to stop the thread.

+- ``close()``.
+When you're finished with a PubSub object, call this method to shutdown the connection and resetting all states.

 design patterns
 ---------------